-6.1 Single element vs Multi-element receivers
+6.1 Single element vs multi-element receivers

-The Sonardyne Modem 6 range has two variants of surface modems; Single element as found on the Modem 6 Mini-Dunker and the Modem 6 Dunker and Multi-element as found in the Modem transceiver.
+The Sonardyne Modem 6 range has two variants of surface modems; single element as found on the Modem 6 Mini-Dunker and the Modem 6 Dunker and multi-element as found in the Modem transceiver.
 Although both appear to operate in the same way, they operate differently (internally) with each type having different advantages and disadvantages.

 Modem 6 transceivers (type 8182 and 8193) are high performance dunker systems containing multiple receiver elements.
 These elements provide spatial diversity which gives improved performance in noisy and reverberant environments for all telemetry schemes.
 In addition, the performant hardware allows more advanced signal processing decoding techniques which the 3,000 bps and 6,000 bps telemetry schemes have been designed to exploit.
-The Modem 6 transceivers however do consume more power than the single element versions and contain no battery, meaning they must always be externally powered.
+The Modem 6 transceivers, however, do consume more power than the single element versions and contain no battery, meaning they must always be externally powered.

 In addition to the differences above, between single and multi-element modems, there are also two telemetry schemes, only compatible with multi-element receivers.
-Any modem can transmit TS4 and TS5 but only a multi-element receiver is capable of decoding the data.
+Any modem can transmit TS4 and TS5 but only a multi-element receiver can decode the data.

-The following is a list of the telemetry schemes, their Actual Acoustic Data Rate and the supported modems:
+The following is a list of the telemetry schemes, their actual acoustic data rate and the supported modems:

-Telemetry scheme parameter Actual Acoustic Data Rate and telemetry typeSupported modem
+Telemetry scheme parameter Actual acoustic data rate and telemetry type Supported modem

 0 100 bps All modems

 1 200 bps (default) All modems

 2 400 bps All modems

 3 900 bps All modems

 4 HDR 3000 bps Multi-element receivers only

 5 HDR 6000 bps Multi-element receivers only

 6 3500 bps All modems

 7 9000 bps All modems